dgomezcastro/FEMFractionalQuadrature.jl/README.md

 ## Set up

-Clone this repo and set up dependencies by running
+Clone this repo with julia 1.11.7 and set up dependencies by running
 ```julia
 using Pkg;
 Pkg.activate(".");